Death was at my door

 I awoke from the coma two and a half days later.
 I should have died from drug overdose as a result of taking all those pills, a mistake for which payment was due immediately.
 I had foot drop and nerve damage in both feet.
 When I awoke from my coma was my right foot was twisted from the drugs I had taken in my suicide attempt.
 I hobbled out of bed realizing that my suicide attempt was a mistake because I was actually glad to be still alive.
 The treatment following my near-fatal suicide attempt consisted of rehab for foot drop over the next three months.
 I was homeless for eight months after my release from the hospital.
 I should not have ignored my depression by not seeking treatment which was my responsibility.

-My drug overdose should have killed me and wiped my brain clean like reformatting a hard drive on your computer.
+My near death experience from my self induced drug overdose should have killed me and wiped my brain clean like reformatting a hard drive on your computer.
 My life and brain was spared.

 I still had no means of income or family financial support.
 I spent three months in rehab and the next eight months at a homeless shelter in Cambridge, Massachusetts.
 That is when I realized that I had not appreciated how much I had before I attempted suicide.